 Anti-virus apps are available for mobile devices, but do you actually need one?

-For Apple iPhone and iPad the answer is most likely to be a no. The App Store is extremely tightly controlled and the devices themselves quite secure so viruses are rare.
+For Apple iPhone and iPad the answer is most likely to be a no. The App Store is tightly controlled and the devices themselves reasonably secure, so viruses are rare.
 The exception to this is if your device has been jailbroken.

 Jailbreaking involves removing the restrictions put in place by Apple, often in order to install pirated apps or run third party app stores.
 But your chances of catching something nasty are greatly increased with jailbreaking so you should take additional protective measures and be extremely careful about what you install.
 We would recommend avoiding jailbreaking altogether unless you know what you’re doing.

 On Android it’s not quite so clear cut.
 By default a typical Android device has similar restrictions to Apple devices, only allowing software to be downloaded from Google Play, but it is much simpler to bypass this by enabling the Unknown Sources setting in the Security menu.
-And the equivalent of jailbreaking - called rooting on Android - is usually very easy to accomplish.
+And the equivalent of jailbreaking - called rooting on Android - can be much easier to accomplish.

-Anyone who install Android apps outside the Google Play store or has a rooted device should use anti-virus and be cautious about obtaining apps from unofficial sources
+Anyone who installs Android apps outside the Google Play store or has a rooted device should use anti-virus and be very wary when obtaining apps from unofficial sources.